Unreal-Dreams/UI-Desgining-/README.md

 ### Ideation

 Project ideation was simple so as to create an application as one point resource for patients.
-Here is the UI of the of the home page.
+Here is the UI of the of the home page.Firebase is used for backend.